wp-plugins/confident-captcha/readme.txt

 =  What forms does Confident CAPTCHA protect? =

 Confident CAPTCHA protects all of the following:
-* Comments
+* Confident CAPTCHA for Comments
-* Lost Password
+* Confident CAPTCHA for Lost Password
-* Registration
+* Confident CAPTCHA for Registration
-* Login
+* Confident CAPTCHA for Login

-= How do I hide the CAPTCHA for site administrators/content creators? = Under the Comments Options you can select Hide for Registered Users who can --- and then select the appropriate option from the drop down menu.
+= How do I hide the CAPTCHA for site administrators/content creators? = Go to the Confident CAPTCHA settings page.
+Under the Comments Options you can select Hide for Registered Users who can --- and then select the appropriate option from the drop down menu.
 In this case it would be publish posts.

-= What is the maximum width / height I can use for the CAPTCHA? = You can use any combination of values but you can only display up to 16 images.
+= What is the maximum width / height I can use for the CAPTCHA? = You can use any combination of values but you can only display up to 16 images on Confident CAPTCHA.
 So the following are completely valid:
      16x1   5x3   3x3  3x2   4x4 etc...

-=  How do I add my own logo and/or billboard to the CAPTCHA = You will need to login to your account at http://login.confidenttechnologies.com, select the site you created and then click Manage.
-When you scroll down the page you will see an area to upload your logo and billboard.
+=  How do I add my own logo and/or billboard to the CAPTCHA = You will need to login to your Confident CAPTCHA account at http://login.confidenttechnologies.com, select the site you created and then click Manage.
+When you scroll down the page you will see an area to upload your logo and billboard to the CAPTCHA.
 The logo must be 120px or less wide and 60px or less high.
 The billboard must be 360px or less wide and 60px or less high.
 Once you have uploaded your logo and billboard use the name you entered.
 =  What exactly is Ajax Verify? =
 Ajax verify means that the user will know immediately after filling out the CAPTCHA whether or not they got it wrong.
-Try enabling this feature and see for yourself after solving it.
+Try enabling this Confident CAPTCHA feature and see for yourself after solving it.

 =  Can I limit the number of chances a user has to complete the CAPTCHA? = Yes by setting Max Tries to a specific value  ( 1 – 5 ) you can allow a user to only do it once or up to 5 times to solve.